 The only thing that can happen is that you can get better, and your administrators will appreciate your efforts to grow as a professional.

-Sometimes just a few students can throw off the entire class.
-If you've been struggling with this in your classroom, there are some great resources online to help you find strategies for getting things running smoothly again.
+We all know that a few students can throw off the entire class.
+If you’ve been struggling with this in your classroom, there are some great resources online to help you find strategies for getting things running smoothly again.

 Intervention Central